 We have already established that landlords with tenancies on properties in England are those who will be affected – but which types of tenancies do these regulations apply to?
 Importantly, it applies to residential tenancies in the event where the tenants have the right to occupy either all or part of the premises, are paying rent, and it is not listed as an excluded tenancy.
-And there is actually a discrepancy relating to them the new regulations will be enforced from.
 Landlords with existing tenancies must bring these changes into effect from April 1st 2021, while landlords with new tenancies from July 1st 2020 must comply with regulations.

 The regulations state that landlords must hire a qualified person to carry out checks on the electrical installations in their rental properties.
 This check must establish whether the installations are in compliance with the 2018 edition of the Institute of Engineering and Technology wiring regulations.
 They must then create a report with the result of the inspection as well as the date of the next inspection (within the next five years).

 If the report identifies a breach with regulations, landlords have 28 days in which to arrange for remedial works, followed by a reinspection to ensure that the property is now in full compliance with the regulations.This report must be made available to existing tenants with 28 days of it being received by the landlord, and available to new tenants when they move in.